Lyubava/recommender-test/README.md

 recommender.get_recommended_candidates_for_test_data()
 ```

-To use thetrained model run on new item (extract features and predict
+To use the trained model run on new item (extract features and predict
 recommendations) run:

 ```python